kleag/yaas/README.md

 yaas
 ```

+Search the video from which you want to extract the sound tracks using the
-Paste the URL of a YouTube video, wait, and then use the generated audio files.
+integrated browser, click the Start button, wait, and then use the generated
+audio files.

 Note that you must respect the copyright of the authors.
 E.g., If they don't
 authorize sharing, you must keep your private copy for you.